bfreskura/masters_seminar/README.md

 ## Acknowledgments
-A big thanks to [Martin Tutek](https://www.linkedin.com/in/mtutek) who helped with the understanding of the paper.
+A Big thanks to [Martin Tutek](https://www.linkedin.com/in/mtutek) who helped with the understanding of the paper.

 Also thanks to [TakeLab](http://takelab.fer.hr/) for providing all the resources.